Skip Navigation Links

 20-2F SIO 2 The secondary SIO 2 for the alternate SIO printer port on 22/23.
 See range 00-0F for offsets.

-DE-DF DE DIO The primary DIO Disable Control Port.
+DE-DF DE DIO The secondary DIO Disable Control Port.
 Any value output to this port disables the secondary DIO in the memory address space.

-DF DIO The primary DIO Enable Control Port.
+DF DIO The secondary DIO Enable Control Port.
 Any value output to this port enables the secondary DIO in the memory address space.

-EE-EF EE DIO The secondary DIO Disable Control Port.
+EE-EF EE DIO The primary DIO Disable Control Port.
 Any value output to this port disables the primary DIO in the memory address space.

-EF DIO The secondary DIO Enable Control Port.
+EF DIO The primary DIO Enable Control Port.
 Any value output to this port enables the primary DIO in the memory address space.

 F3 MPU-B The MPU-B control port.